We know what we are,

 But every case is unique, so please contact me to discuss how I can help.

-A Visual Story Map is typically a one-page representation of the change or transformation you are planning, constructed to allow you to tell the story of change, enhance engagement and gain commitment.
-We think in narratives all day; whether describing our journey to work, sharing news or explaining what someone did, storytelling is how we make sense of the world.
+We think in narratives all day, whether describing our journey to work, sharing news or explaining what someone did.
+Storytelling is how we make sense of the world.
 Our brains are also amazing visual processors, able to handle massive volumes of information by spotting patterns and inferring meaning.
-When we bring the two together, we can create maps that help people understand the context and the journey for transformations.
+The evidence proves that stories trump data when it comes to persuasion, yet many people still believe “the facts” will speak for themselves, and overload audiences with information.

 “ It is change, continuing change, inevitable change, that is the dominant factor in society today.
 No sensible decision can be made any longer without taking into account not only the world as it is, but the world as it will be. ”